-We may choose to expand our global footprint by entering into new markets.
-For example, we recently expanded our business to five retailers in the United Kingdom, where our products are selling in 424 stores.
-As we expand our business into new countries we may encounter regulatory, personnel, technological and other difficulties that increase our expenses or delay our ability to become profitable in such countries.
+In recent years, we have expanded our global footprint by entering into new markets and may expand into additional markets in the future.
+For example, we currently do business with three retailers in the United Kingdom, where our products are selling in 374 stores.
+As we expand our business into new countries, we may encounter regulatory, personnel, technological and other difficulties that increase our expenses or delay our ability to become profitable in such countries.
 This may have an adverse effect on our business.
 These risks include:

-- · fluctuations in currency exchange rates; - the difficulty of enforcing agreements and collecting receivables through some foreign legal systems; - customers in some foreign countries potentially having longer payment cycles; - changes in local tax laws, tax rates in some countries that may exceed those of the United States or Canada and lower earnings due to withholding requirements or the imposition of tariffs, exchange controls or other restrictions; - seasonal reductions in business activity; - port conditions and the pricing of freight transport; - the credit risk of local customers and distributors; - · general economic and political conditions; - any attempt by the Trump administration to withdraw from or materially modify the North American Free Trade Agreement ("NAFTA") and certain other international trade agreements; - unexpected changes in legal, regulatory or tax requirements; - · unexpected changes in import and export regulations, processes and procedures; - differences in culture and trends in foreign countries with respect to pets and pet care; - the difficulties associated with managing a large global organization; - the risk that certain governments may adopt regulations or take other actions that would have a direct or indirect adverse impact on our business and market opportunities, including nationalization of private enterprise;

-- non-compliance with applicable currency exchange control regulations, transfer pricing regulations or other similar regulations; - violations of the Foreign Corrupt Practices Act or comparable local anticorruption laws by acts of agents and other - intermediaries whom we have limited or no ability to control; and - violations of regulations enforced by the U.S. Department of The Treasury's Office of Foreign Asset Control.
+- fluctuations in currency exchange rates; - the difficulty of enforcing agreements and collecting receivables through some foreign legal systems; - customers in some foreign countries potentially having longer payment cycles; - changes in local tax laws, tax rates in some countries that may exceed those of the United States or Canada and lower earnings due to withholding requirements or the imposition of tariffs, exchange controls or other restrictions; - seasonal reductions in business activity; - port conditions and the pricing of freight transport; - the credit risk of local customers and distributors; - · general economic and political conditions; - modifications to international trade agreements: - unexpected changes in legal, regulatory or tax requirements; - unexpected changes in import and export regulations, processes and procedures; - · differences in culture and trends in foreign countries with respect to pets and pet care; - the difficulties associated with managing a large global organization; - the risk that certain governments may adopt regulations or take other actions that would have a direct or indirect adverse impact on our business and market opportunities, including nationalization of private enterprise; - non-compliance with applicable currency exchange control regulations, transfer pricing regulations or other similar regulations; - violations of the Foreign Corrupt Practices Act or comparable local anticorruption laws by acts of agents and other - intermediaries whom we have limited or no ability to control; and - violations of regulations enforced by the U.S. Department of The Treasury's Office of Foreign Asset Control.